Nemo64/replicator/README.md

-# ReplicatorDB - The noDB storage solution
+# Replicator - The noDB storage solution

 This is a concept/prototype.
+Please give me feedback.

-The basic idea is to replace your traditional SQL or noSQL database with plain-old files.
+The idea is to replace your traditional SQL or noSQL database with plain-old files.
 The is achieved by continuously keeping your queries answered instead of preparing your data for on-the-fly answering.

-This project then aggregates files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.
+Replicator then aggregates files (using filesystem events) into different view copies, so you can build efficient eventually-consistent aggregation/list views for your users.

-The aim here is to be an extension to the native filesystem or block storage (s3), and not a completely new way how to interact with data, like most databases.
-That way, this project can profit off of decades of persistence experience.

-## what is this project about?

-**This project is about solving the "multiple records/files" issue of filesystems.**

-The idea is to eventually consistently aggregate the contents of large source files, based on config files.
-Those aggregations will then be stored under different filename schemes based on the content of the aggregated file.
-For example usernames, groups, dates, alphabetical ~ whatever you would usually use a secondary index in your database for.
-That way, your client application only needs to know the views filename scheme and can download aggregations, usually without an application layer (besides a web server like nginx).

 That does mean we are duplicating a lot of data, but the list of advantages is long: